 Licenses in relation to the production and sales of pharmaceutical products are amortized on a straight-line basis over their respective useful lives.
-The useful lives of inactivated hepatitis A and recombinant hepatitis A&B licenses are estimated to be ten years.
-Before August 15, 2012, the useful life for H5N1 licenses was estimated to be 20 years.
-Effective August 15, 2012, the remaining useful life was revised to three years expiring on December 29, 2015 as a result of amendment to the agreement with the licensor (note 24(c)).
-The weighted average useful lives of the acquired licenses are 9.16 years.
 Costs incurred to renew or extend the term of licenses are capitalized and amortized over the license's useful life on a straight-line basis.